tramlinehq/docs/docs/using-tramline/special-cases/app-variants.md

 ---
+id: app-variants
+title: App Variants
+sidebar_label: App Variants
-sidebar_position: 22
+sidebar_position: 6
 ---

-# App Variants

 Tramline supports App Variants which are akin to product flavors or build variants, but with an explicit requirement of having a different bundle identifier.